 Hypersensitivity Reactions

 - Anaphylaxis and angioneurotic edema have been reported following administration of adalimumab products.
-If a serious allergic reaction occurs, stop CYLTEZO and institute appropriate therapy.
+If a serious allergic reaction occurs, stop Adalimumab-adbm and institute appropriate therapy.

 Hepatitis B Virus Reactivation

-- Use of TNF blockers, including CYLTEZO, may increase the risk of reactivation of hepatitis B virus (HBV) in patients who are chronic carriers.
+- Use of TNF blockers, including Adalimumab-adbm, may increase the risk of reactivation of hepatitis B virus (HBV) in patients who are chronic carriers.
 Some cases have been fatal.
 Evaluate patients at risk for HBV infection for prior evidence of HBV infection before initiating TNF blocker therapy.
-Exercise caution in patients who are carriers of HBV and monitor them during and after CYLTEZO treatment.
-Discontinue CYLTEZO and begin antiviral therapy in patients who develop HBV reactivation.
-Exercise caution when resuming CYLTEZO after HBV treatment.
+Exercise caution in patients who are carriers of HBV and monitor them during and after Adalimumab-adbm treatment.
+Discontinue Adalimumab-adbm and begin antiviral therapy in patients who develop HBV reactivation.
+Exercise caution when resuming Adalimumab-adbm after HBV treatment.

 Neurologic Reactions